my1396/Econ-Study/_posts/2024-08-11-Latex-Install.md

 ## Package Management

 If you have installed TeX Live, it comes with a comprehensive set of LaTeX packages.
-However, if there is a package you don't have it locally, TeX Live includes a package manager called `tlmgr` (TeX Live Manager) that allows you to install, update, and manage LaTeX packages.
+However, if there is a package you don't have it locally, TeX Live includes a package manager called <span class="env-green">`tlmgr`</span> (TeX Live Manager) that allows you to install, update, and manage LaTeX packages.

 ```bash
 # To install a package